cvburgess/leadwithjoy.org/src/posts/good-better-best.md

   - process
   - tools
   - planning
-type: deep-dive
+type: playbook
 title: Good Better Best
 description: The Good Better Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints
 date: 2025-05-17
 episodeId:
 draft: false
 ---

 When given an epic, feature, task, or other ambiguous unit of work, it is often up to teams to break that work down and find the optimal path to delivery.

-The Good/Better/Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints
+The Good/Better/Best method allows teams to break down ideas quickly and identify the most impactful milestones given existing deadlines and constraints.

+> [!Summary]
+>
+> - **Good ( MVP )**: "What is the literal least we can do?"
+> - **Better ( Stretch Goals )**: "What are the 'low hanging fruit' that will wow users?"
+> - **Best ( Dream Big )**: "What would we build with unlimited time and money?"
+> ---
+> - Invite engineers, designers, product, and any other key decision makers
+> - Schedule two sessions, 60m + 30m
+>   - **Session 1**: Best + Good
+>   - **Session 2**: Better ( after allowing time for research )

 ## Good

 When breaking work down it is critical to know what the least you can do is, genuinely and still call the delivery a success.
 This is often referred to as the minimum viable product or "MVP".
 The question the team should answer is:

-> "What is the literal least we can do?"
+> What is the literal least we can do?

 This is where deadlines, expectations, and other constraints should be surfaced so all team members and stakeholders are working with the same finish line in mind.